msillano/IoTwebUI/DIY ESP3266/Modding switch/README.md

 **Introduzione:**

-I wanted to explore the possibilities of modifying (modding) the Tuya smart switches, starting from the [observation](https://www.facebook.com/groups/tuyaitalia/permalink/1601909300443417/) that the voltage across the physical control switch is typically a low voltage DC voltage (3.3V or 5V), galvanically isolated from the 230V power circuit.
+I wanted to explore the possibilities of modifying (modding) the Tuya smart switches, starting from the [observation](https://www.facebook.com/groups/tuyaitalia/permalink/1601909300443417/) that the voltage across the physical control switch is typically a low-voltage DC voltage (3.3V or 5V), galvanically isolated from the 230V power circuit.
 This feature opens up interesting scenarios for integrating sensors and microcontrollers, allowing the creation of 'custom Tuya devices'.

 ### Smart Switch Analysis